Get stories and expert advice on all things related to college and parenting.

-Replacing the gym has posed a challenge for many adjusting to the current state of isolation.
+Replacing the gym has posed a challenge for many of us.
 The good news?
 It’s super easy to stay fit while isolating.

 A separate room?
 Not needed.
 Fancy equipment?
 Not needed.
 There are countless strength-building, cardio-boosting and muscle-shaping exercises that require nothing more than your body and a tiny space.